Seventh United States Army: Cold War

-The Seventh Army was inactivated in March 1946, in Germany, reactivated for a short time at Atlanta, Georgia, then inactivated again.
+The Seventh Army was inactivated in March 1946, in Germany, then reactivated for a short time at Atlanta, Georgia.
+Third Army then took on its duties in Atlanta and Seventh Army was inactivated again o15 March 1947.
+Lieutenant General Oscar Griswold commanded both Seventh and Third Armies during the Atlanta period.
 It was reactivated by the United States European Command (EUCOM) with headquarters at Patch Barracks, Stuttgart-Vaihingen, Germany, on 24 November 1950 and assigned to command the ground and service forces of United States Army Europe (USAREUR).
+The two U.S. Army division sized units in the U.S. Occupation Zone of Germany, the 1st Infantry Division and the U.S. Constabulary with its headquarters at Bad Tölz, were assigned to the Seventh Army.
+Within a few weeks other assignments to the Seventh Army included the V and VII Corps.
 For over a decade the Seventh Army Symphony Orchestra performed in support of the United States Army's cultural diplomacy initiatives throughout Germany and Europe in the aftermath of World War II (1952–1962).